 Different inhaler devices suit different people.
 Inhaler devices can be divided into four main groups:

 - Breath-activated inhalers - MDIs and dry powder inhalers.

 The standard MDI inhaler

-A standard MDI is shown on the right.
+A standard MDI is shown above.
 The MDI has been used for over 40 years and is used to deliver various types and brands of medicines.
 It contains a pressurised inactive gas that propels a dose of medicine in each 'puff'.
 Each dose is released by pressing the top of the inhaler.
 This type of inhaler is quick to use, small, and convenient to carry.
-It needs good co-ordination to press the canister, and breathe in fully at the same time.
+It needs good co-ordination to press the canister and breathe in fully at the same time.
 Sometimes these are known as evohalers (depending upon the manufacturer).

 The standard MDI is the most widely used inhaler.
 However, many people do not use it to its best effect.
 Common errors include:

 - Not shaking the inhaler before using it.

 - Inhaling too sharply or at the wrong time.

 - Not holding your breath long enough after breathing in the contents.